 - The government is encouraging federal public service workers to compare their T4 with their last 2016 pay stub to make sure that the amounts for total earnings for the year match.

 - If there is an error or you have questions about tax issues, information is available online.

 - If your T4 has an error and you do not receive a revised T4 by the tax deadline, CRA advises that you must still file your taxes on time.
 A revised T4 will be sent directly to CRA and any adjustments will be made later.

 - You do not have to re-file if you receive a revised T4 after you have already filed your taxes.

 Employees can also submit a claim for additional tax-related costs that they incur because of Phoenix problems.

 If you have questions about the tax implications of an overpayment or underpayment, or about your T4, here are two useful links:

-- Government of Canada: Information for employees on tax slips.
+- Government of Canada: Tax-related issues.